|

 | Data Analysis | Proportional reasoning in scaled data sets | Moderate |

-All dimensions are multiplied by the same scale factor k.
-The figure changes size but keeps its exact shape and proportions.
-Used in similar figures and most geometry scaling problems.
+All dimensions multiplied by the same k.
+The figure keeps its exact shape and proportions, used in similar figures and most geometry scaling problems.

-Different scale factors apply to different dimensions (e.g., the x-axis scales by 2 while the y-axis scales by 3).
-The figure changes shape as well as size.
-Appears in coordinate geometry transformations.
+Different factors on different dimensions (e.g. x scales by 2, y by 3).
+The figure changes shape as well as size, appears in coordinate-geometry transformations.

-Scaling from a fixed center point.
-Each point moves away from (enlargement) or toward (reduction) the center by the scale factor.
-The formal geometry term for scaling.
-Appears in the MAFS.912.G-SRT Florida standards.
+Scaling from a fixed center point, each point moves away from (enlargement) or toward (reduction) the center by k.
+The formal geometry term, in the MAFS.912.G-SRT standards.

-When a 3D figure is scaled by k, its volume changes by k³.
-This is the most frequently missed concept on SAT Math scaling problems.
-A cube with side 2 has volume 8; scaled by k=3, side becomes 6 and volume becomes 216 (= 8 × 27).
+When a 3D figure is scaled by k, its volume changes by k³, the most-missed SAT scaling concept.
+A cube of side 2 has volume 8; scaled by k = 3, side 6, volume 216 (8 × 27).